 Are there any about this individual such as quotes, books, a blog, articles, committees, or industry awards?
 Are there numerous negative reviews?
 The professional's online identity can tell you a lot about how involved, recognized, professional, experienced, and up-to-date the professional is in the careers community.

 Not all career professional specialties can furnish samples such as coaching, recruitment, and outplacement.
 In fact, probably the only professional who will have samples available are resume writers and document developers (LinkedIn profiles, cover letters, bios).
 Expect to be able to view JPEG or PDF samples on the web, or printed samples in the office (for professionals who offer face-to-face service).

-What not to expect: Don’t expect to ever receive samples by email or be given samples to take home, and don’t expect to be able to print, copy, or save web-based samples.
-These are there to show the quality the professional can produce and not for you to reproduce since they won’t be tailored to your needs.
+What not to expect: Don't expect to ever get a free trial session or receive samples by email or be given samples to take home.
+Also, don't expect to be able to print, copy, or save web-based samples.
+These are there to show the quality the professional can produce and not for you to reproduce since they won't be tailored to your needs.

-Also, don’t expect to see samples of documents such as cover letters, thank you / follow up letters, or references.
-If a professional demonstrates the ability to write a results-driven resume that emphasizes unique selling propositions, he/she will be able to write strong supplemental documents.
+Also, don't expect to see samples of documents such as cover letters, thank you / follow up letters, coaching plans, or references.
+If a professional demonstrates the ability to write a results-driven resume or engage with you in coaching, he/she will be able to write strong supplemental documents.

 Again, while not a definitive single selection criteria for picking a career professional, a professional who shows significant continuing education in his/her profile of qualifications is going to be more up-to-date than someone who has not/does not pursue life-long learning.
 Ask about continuing education or look for attendance at conferences or attainment/retention of credentials that require continuing education units to maintain them.